sig-krasnick/one_api/README.md

 ## Welcome to the The Lord of the Rings SDK to access the "one API to rule them all"

+## System Dependencies
+ * The code was generated using the latest 3.x version of Ruby (3.1.2).
+   Earlier versions might not work properly
+ * Rails 7.0
+ * Bundler 2.4.12

 ## Installation
  * Clone this git repository
  * cd into project